sdsc-ordes/wedowind/docs/code_platform/code_platform.md

 **Documentation related**:

-- [ ] README referencing the general code of conduct and contribution guidelines
+- [ ] template README, notably referencing the general code of conduct and contribution guidelines
-- [ ] Choose default license
+- [ ] Choose default license (link coming soon)
 - [ ] Under docs: contribution guidelines for good practices on how to contribute to a code repository as an external

 **CI related (CI = Github Action)**: